R-Ladies-Stockholm/Package-Basics-Presentation/Package_presentation.md

 ***
 - R package development methods force you to document
-- You can taylor documentation realtive to your audience
+- You can tailor documentation relative to your audience
 - Documentation comes at many levels
   + variable
-  + funtion
+  + function
   + package
   + vignette / walk through example